 Recruiters don’t have the time or willingness to go through endless paragraphs, so don’t write your entire life story.
 Your CV personal profile should contain all the important information and be presented in a concise way, meaning 4 to 6 lines, at most.

 There’s nothing worse than a potential employer finding grammatical mistakes in your CV.
 Those are avoidable and shouldn’t taint all your valuable skills.

-Pro tip: get a friend to thoroughly proof read your CV.
-They might spot grammatical errors you didn’t see and make sure that the structure contains concise information on your relevant experience.
+Get a friend to thoroughly proofread your CV and profile.
+They might spot grammatical errors you didn’t see and make sure that the text is clear, to the point, and easy to understand.

-One last tip on-the-go: search on Google ‘CV templates’ and check out HR websites or blogs, you will find a plethora of different suggestions and templates.
+There’s no need to re-invent the wheel.
+Perform a Google search for ‘CV profile examples’ and check out HR websites or blogs, you will find a plethora of different suggestions and templates.
 There might be one that speaks to you.
 Make use of it!

 Ready to apply?